agraef/midizap/README.md

 Some MIDI controllers need a more elaborate setup than what we've seen so far, because they have motor faders, LEDs, etc. requiring feedback from the application.
 To accommodate these, you can use the `-o2` option of midizap, or the `JACK_PORTS 2` directive in the midizaprc file, to create a second pair of MIDI input and output ports, named `midi_in2` and `midi_out2`.
 Use of this option also activates a second MIDI default section in the midizaprc file, labeled `[MIDI2]`, which is used exclusively for translating MIDI input from the second input port and sending the resulting MIDI output to the second output port.
 Typically, the translations in the `[MIDI2]` section will be the inverse of those in the `[MIDI]` section, or whatever it takes to translate the MIDI feedback from the application back to MIDI data which the controller understands.

 You then wire up midizap's `midi_in` and `midi_out` ports to controller and application as before, but in addition you also connect the application back to midizap's `midi_in2` port, and the `midi_out2` port to the controller.
 This reverse path is what is needed to translate the feedback from the application and send it back to the controller.
-(The `-s` option also works on the feedback port, passing through all system messages from the second input port to the second output port unchanged.)
+(The `-s` option a.k.a.\ `SYSTEM_PASSTHROUGH` directive also works on the feedback port, passing through all system messages from the second input port to the second output port unchanged.)

+In most cases, MIDI feedback also gets rid of controls being out of sync with the application.
+To these ends, the current state of controls communicated by the host application via the `midi_in2` port will also be recorded in midizap itself, so that subsequent MIDI output for incremental data translations will use the proper values for determining the required relative changes.
+We refer to this as *automatic feedback*.
+Many cheaper devices will provide you with simple sign-bit encoders which don't need any kind of feedback for themselves.
+In this case the automatic feedback will be all that's needed to keep controller and application in sync, and you don't even have to write any translation rules for the feedback side; just enabling the feedback port and hooking it up to the application will be enough.
+(In fact, if the application also supports sign-bit encoders for all its controls, then you probably won't need any feedback at all.)
+More expensive controllers may provide faders with motors or LEDs on them, however, in which case additional translation rules for the feedback will be needed.

+**NOTE:** Automatic feedback is enabled automatically whenever you create a second pair of ports using `-o2`.
+If you're using the second pair for more esoteric purposes, you may want to disable it, which can be done with the `-n` option, or the `NO_FEEDBACK` directive in the configuration file.
+This prevents the internal bookkeeping required to make incremental data translations work properly with feedback-enabled host applications, so *only* use this option if feedback isn't needed.

-An in-depth discussion of controller feedback is beyond the scope of this manual, but we present a few useful tidbits below.
+An in-depth discussion of controller feedback is beyond the scope of this manual, but we present a few interesting examples below.
 Also, the distribution includes a full-blown example of this kind of setup for your perusal, please check examples/APCmini.midizaprc in the sources.
 It shows how to emulate a Mackie controller with AKAI's APCmini device, so that it readily works with DAW software such as Ardour.

 ## Mod Translations

 Most of the time, MIDI feedback uses just the standard kinds of MIDI messages readily supported by midizap, such as note messages which make buttons light up in different colors, or control change messages which set the positions of motor faders.
 However, there are some encodings of feedback messages which combine different bits of information in a single message, making them difficult or even impossible to translate using the simple kinds of rules we've seen so far. midizap offers a special variation of data mode to help decoding such messages.
-We call them *mod translations* (a.k.a. "modulus" or "modifier" translations), because they involve operations with integer moduli which enable you to both calculate output from input values in a direct fashion, *and* modify the output messages themselves along the way.
+We call them *mod translations* (a.k.a.\ "modulus" or "modifier" translations), because they involve operations with integer moduli which enable you to both calculate output from input values in a direct fashion, *and* modify the output messages themselves along the way.

 One important task, which we'll use as a running example below, is the decoding of meter (RMS level) data in the Mackie protocol.
 There, each meter value is represented as a key pressure message whose value consists of a mixer channel index 0..7 in the "high nibble" (bits 4..6) and the corresponding meter value in the "low nibble" (bits 0..3).
 We will show how to map these values to notes indicating buttons on the AKAI APCmini (please check examples/APCmini.midizaprc in the sources for details about this device).
 This involves extracting and mapping the meter values, as well as shifting the target note, which is exactly the kind of operation that mod translations are designed to perform.
 Mod translations aren't limited to this specific use case, however; similar rules will apply to other kinds of "scrambled" MIDI data.